mitchweaver/subs/README.md

 This way the cache only is updated when you choose to, rather than redownloading them all every run.

+When you're ready to view, just run `subs`.

 ## Subs File

 The `$SUBS_FILE` file is a normal text file containing usernames of your subscriptions.